pROGRAMS

 Entries will only be accepted by online form.

-Entry deadline is 11:59 PM (local time), April 14, 2023
+Entry deadline is 11:59 PM (local time), April 16, 2024

-Applicants must be between the ages of 15 and 17 for the entire duration of the awarded program (August 12-22, 2023).
+Applicants must be between the ages of 15 and 17 for the entire duration of the awarded program (August 10-20, 2024).

 Odds of winning will be determined by the total number of entries received.

-A jury will select the sixteen award winners from all eligible entries received by the Vimy Foundation whose decisions are final.
+A jury will select the fourteen award winners from all eligible entries received by the Vimy Foundation whose decisions are final.
 No responsibility is assumed for delayed, lost, stolen, or misdirected entries.
 Contest entries are void if incomplete, not legible, or if they contain errors.

 By entering this contest, the applicant agrees that any information sent to the Vimy Foundation becomes the property of the Vimy Foundation, to publish online or in print at their discretion and, should they win, the applicant’s photo may be posted and/or published.